 5. Complete Training

-- After selection, candidates undergo training in taxation laws, procedures, and office practices at regional training centers or NADT (for IRS).
+- After selection, candidates undergo training in taxation laws, procedures, and office practices at regional training centres or NADT (for IRS).

-Note: If you want to become an Income Tax Officer after 12th, you will have to complete an undergraduate degree and then qualify the SSC CGL exam or the UPSC exam for Indian Revenue Services.
+Note: If you want to become an Income Tax Officer after 12th, you will have to complete an undergraduate degree and then qualify for the SSC CGL exam or the UPSC exam for the Indian Revenue Service.

 Eligibility Criteria for an Income Tax Officer